intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README_VTune.md

 ![image of the output](https://github.com/intel-iot-devkit/smart-video-workshop/blob/master/images/08-VTune-OpenVINO-New_Analysis-Icon_Crop_2019u3.png)

 The previously configured **Analysis Type** settings will be shown.
 Click on the **WHAT** tab to change the application parameters.
-Add "-b 32" option to the **Application parameters**:
+Add "-async" option to the **Application parameters**:

-**_-i /opt/intel/workshop/smart-video-workshop/object-detection/Cars\ -\ 1900.mp4 -m /opt/intel/workshop/smart-video-workshop/object-detection/mobilenet-ssd/FP32/mobilenet-ssd.xml -b 32_**
+**_-i /home/shane/Downloads/facedetection.mp4 -m /opt/intel/openvino_2019.1.094/deployment_tools/tools/model_downloader/Retail/object_detection/face/sqnet1.0modif-ssd/0004/dldt/face-detection-retail-0004.xml -async_**

 Keep the previously configured settings.
 Click on the **Start** button to run and analyze the application.